The Wonder of it all

 Since the full name of the museum on this day’s itinerary is the Castle Museum of Saginaw County History, you might wonder what attracted me to it from relatively distant Maryland.
 First, there’s the building itself.
 The building’s architect, William Martin Aiken, designed it to reflect the homeland of the region’s earliest European settlers who were mainly French fur traders.
 Intended to evoke a French chateau, Aiken also incorporated elements of Italian Renaissance and Gothic styles.

-Twice rescued from demolition first in the 1930s then again in the 1970s, the city’s original 1898 central post office has been repurposed to this new use and is now on the National Register of Historic Places.
+Twice rescued from demolition, first in the 1930s then again in the 1970s, the city’s original 1898 central post office has been repurposed to this new use and is now on the National Register of Historic Places.

-The museum itself first appeared as a radar blip to consider while I was perusing the list of Michigan sites on RA’ s website where it’s described as having “weird things, like peep holes for the postal inspector to watch the workers sort the mail.
+The museum itself first appeared as a radar blip to consider while I was perusing the list of Michigan sites on R-A’ s website where it’s described as having “weird things, like peep holes for the postal inspector to watch the workers sort the mail.
 Pretty nice for a local history museum.”
 Since peepholes weren’t quite enough to draw me there, I did a little additional research and found that it had a temporary exhibition featuring another famous Saginaw musician, the great jazz saxophonist, Sonny Stitt.

-Although born in Boston, MA, as Edward Hammond Boatner, Jr., his father, Edward, Sr. put him up for adoption as an infant and he was quickly adopted by the Stitt family in Saginaw.
+Although born in Boston, Massachusetts, as Edward Hammond Boatner, Jr., his father, Edward, Sr. put him up for adoption as an infant and he was quickly adopted by the Stitt family in Saginaw.
 Sometimes viewed as a Charlie Parker imitator Stitt ultimately developed a distinctive style that you can hear below and in more than 100 other recordings if you’re so inclined.
 Here’s Stitt’s version of the Gershwin classic, I Got Rhythm.

-I’ve got a coat and two pair of plans
+I’ve got a coat and two pair of plans.

 Foiled by yet another Michigan closure, I fired up the RA app on my phone and, concentrating on places that were either entirely or principally outdoors, looked for and found some alternative places to visit to occupy my day.
 First up, Midland Michigan’s Tridge.
 As the crow flies, Midland is roughly 21 miles northwest of Saginaw.
 As the car drives, it’s a more L shaped route of about 29 miles requiring about half an hour.